Greg Saunders: Fictional character biography

 The Vigilante was also a member of the Seven Soldiers of Victory (also known as the Law's Legionnaires), one of the earliest super-hero teams (appearing in Leading Comics).
 In these adventures, his sidekick Stuff never appeared, being replaced by an old, somewhat crotchety man named Billy Gunn.
 The Vigilante was also one of the few super-hero features to survive the end of the "Golden Age" of super-hero comics, lasting as a solo feature until Action Comics #198 (1954), when he was replaced by Tommy Tomorrow.

 The Vigilante was revived during the "Bronze Age" in the pages of Justice League of America, when the Seven Soldiers of Victory were brought back into active continuity.
 Like Green Arrow, he was a lost member of the Seven Soldiers, but he did not participate in the JLA/JSA quest to rescue them.
-All the members were hurled through time after defeating Nebula Man (except for Wing who was killed).
+All the members were hurled through time after defeating Nebula Man.

-The "Silver Age" Green Arrow, Black Canary and Johnny Thunder and Thunderbolt saved the Vigilante from a tribe of Native Americans in the Old West who felt that eventually the white men would take over their land.
+Green Arrow, Black Canary, Johnny Thunder, and Thunderbolt saved Vigilante from a tribe of Native Americans in the Old West who felt that eventually the white men would take over their land.
 The Earth-1 Vigilante's contact with the League was limited to a two-part story where he aided the JLA against aliens determined to over-pollute the Earth.
 He remarks in his first appearance in Adventure Comics that the League did help him re-establish his career, even providing him with a new motorcycle.
 He also received a periodic feature in the pages of Adventure Comics, drawn by Mike Sekowsky and Gray Morrow, and also in World's Finest Comics.

 The short-lived series in World's Finest culminated in the Vigilante coming to Gotham City to meet his old partner Stuff, only to find his friend murdered by his old enemy, the Dummy.
 At the end of the series, Vigilante rides off with Stuff's son.